 Benefits of Implants

-An implant and crown is practically indistinguishable from your natural teeth, and it fits so securely that you won’t even notice it when you chew and speak.
-When we place an implant, it’s not necessary for us to alter the structure of the adjacent teeth, so their strength and integrity is maintained.
+An implant and crown are practically indistinguishable from your natural teeth, and it fits so securely that you won’t even notice it when you chew and speak.
+When we place an implant, it’s not necessary for us to alter the structure of the adjacent teeth so their strength and integrity are maintained.
 Also, an implant replaces the roots of a missing tooth, which helps to lessen the bone loss that occurs when a tooth is missing.
 In essence, an implant is the next best thing to your natural tooth.

 Course of Treatment

 BEFORE THE PROCEDURE

 Three teeth at the back end of the mouth are missing.
 The only real replacement alternative is installing a fixed implant bridge.
 The bridge contains all teeth in one piece and is anchored on dental implants.